 Every actor in ISAAC was incredible.
 Sometimes, dramas feel predictable, with emotional arguments a little too scripted or overdramatic.
 While ISAAC definitely had a few moments that had me going, “Yeah, okay,” it was decidedly less and never interrupted my enjoyment of the film.
 The emotional tension that brewed between actors as secrets grew more and more dangerous felt natural, and even the love triangle subplot between Andrius’ wife Elena (Severija Janusauskaite) and Gediminas didn’t feel like it took away from everything else.

 Without giving away too much, the ending of ISAAC was satisfying in its devastation, but it all hinges on you actually understanding it.
 Like I said before, sometimes the twisting plot was lost to poeticism.
 ISAAC is a film that gives you breadcrumbs and allows you to make meaning, and while that might be daunting, that final moment of clarity is incredibly worth chasing; Rewatching the intro after I had finished the film put all the pieces in place, and that epiphany alone cemented that I liked it.

 ISAAC is an involved film full of complex commentary on how we tell stories and who gets to tell them—including itself.
 It’s not an easy watch, but it’s a deeply satisfying one if you’re willing to do a bit of detective work.
 If the film style is a bit intimidating, check out the novel of the same name the film is based on by Antanas Skema.
-I know that’s going to be my next stop. –Alexis Perno
+I know that’s going to be my next stop. –Jude Perno